Find Grad Schools

 87 Yearly Graduations

 The 19th most popular school in the country for education majors who are seeking their doctor's degree is University of Georgia.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-For the 2020-2021 academic year, 87 doctor's degrees were handed out to education majors at UGA.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+During the most recent year for which we have data, 87 people received their doctor's degree in education from UGA.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 Education Majors to Study